Determining Fault After a Kansas City Motorcycle Accident

 From my experience as a Kansas City motorcycle accident lawyer, the motorcycle rider is almost always the most severely injured of the parties in an accident.
-This is because motorcycle riders do not have the same level of protection that drivers of other vehicles have, even if they follow all laws, wear a helmet and ride defensively. and as a result, they can sustain serious and often life-changing injuries.
-To recover damages for injuries sustained in a motorcycle accident, it is critical to establish who caused the accident.
+This is because motorcycle riders do not have the same level of protection that drivers of other vehicles have.
+As a result, bikers can sustain serious and even life-changing injuries, even if they follow all laws, wear a helmet and ride defensively.

 The driver of the car will not always be at fault in accidents involving motorcycles.
 As with all vehicle accidents, you must prove that the other party was liable, or at fault, for the accident to be entitled to compensation.
 Proving liability will depend on the facts surrounding the accident and evidence available.

 Here are some factors to consider when trying to prove who was liable or at fault for causing a Kansas City motorcycle crash:

 - Was there a police report and does it assign fault?

 - Were the drivers obeying all laws and rules of the road?

 - Were any drivers ticketed or cited for failing to follow laws?